Warren Richard Colvin Wynne: Career

 After passing through the Royal Military Academy at Woolwich, he received a commission as lieutenant in the Royal Engineers on 25 June 1862.
 He served at various home stations, and then for five years at Gibraltar, where he acted as adjutant of his corps.
 He was appointed to the ordnance survey in the home counties on his return to England at the end of 1871.
 He was promoted to the rank of captain on 3 February 1875.

 On 2 December 1878 he embarked in command of the 2nd Field Company of the Royal Engineers for Natal, part of the small number of reinforcements sent to the colony ahead of the Anglo-Zulu War of 1879.
 Following his arrival at Durban Wynne marched to join the first column as commanding Royal Engineer under Colonel (afterwards Sir) Charles Knight Pearson at the mouth of the Tugela River.
 He reached the column on 12 January and the following day crossed the river with them.
 There, in the presence of the enemy Wynne with his company of Royal Engineers, assisted by the line, laid out and built Fort Tenedos on the left bank of the Lower Tugela.
 The structure, large enough to shelter the entire column and a quantity of stores, was completed on the 17th.

 The column then advanced further into Zululand.
-Wynne was in command of the right in the action on the Inyezane River on 22 January.
+Wynne was in command of the right in Battle of Inyezane on 22 January.
 Wynne had been working to improve the drift to facilitate further crossings but upon hearing the action commence had his men drop their shovels and take up arms to serve as light infantry.
 On arrival at Ekowe (now called Eshowe), Wynne designed and built the fort there.On 28 January 1879, the column received Lord Chelmsford's announcement that he was forced, on account of the Isandhlwana disaster, to retire to the frontier.
 Full discretion was given to Pearson to hold his position or retire to the Tugela.
 A majority of a council of war was in favour of retreat, when Wynne, mentioning that retreat would be hazardous, and its morale effect at such a juncture most detrimental, succeeded with the support of Colonel Walker and Captain H. G. MacGregor in securing a decision to remain at Ekowe.